Last reviewed: 19.11.2025

 Regulations will spell out a specific consultation process that must be followed by employers before they refuse any flexible working request.

-The Bill will also require that any refusal for one of the eight reasons must be reasonable.
+The legislation will also require that any refusal for one of the eight reasons must be reasonable.
 The employer will therefore want to be able to show that this reason genuinely applies, and that it was reached through a fair, evidence-based decision-making process.

 The employer will also be required to explain to the employee in writing why the decision to refuse the request is reasonable.

-What you need to do now
+What you need to do

 - Train your managers and decision makers.
 Ensure they understand how to deal with a flexible working request, including how to make and record ‘evidence-based’ decisions.